 When Baba Is You launched on March 13 of this year on Steam and Switch, it became an instant sleeper success.
 Baba Is You invites players to navigate bite-sized puzzles as the endearing Baba, deconstructing and reconstructing rules in order to align the way to a win.
-The simple system behind Baba Is You is simply brilliant, and alienates as quickly as it reconciles as players struggle their way through puzzles that may or may not be as difficult as they seem at first to be.
+The simple system behind Baba Is You is simply brilliant.
 We spoke with the solo mastermind behind it all– Finland-based Arvi Teikari, otherwise known as studio Hempuli Oy— about his indie treasure, and his path to such a glowing victory in the puzzle genre.

 || Can you tell us a little about who you are and your journey to becoming Hempuli Oy?
 We hear you’re located in Finland and that you have an impressive portfolio of artwork to your name.
 How did you find yourself becoming a game developer?